thu-media/homepage/README.md

 # Media Lab Website

-This is the website of our academic research group at Tsinghua University.
+This is the website of our academic research group in the Department of Computer Science and Technology at Tsinghua University.

 ### Acknowledgement